 Please note you will be required to provide additional information as part of the online application process for this programme.
 This will include the following questions:

 - Please enter the names and email addresses of 2 referees.
-References are required from applicants who are not a University College Cork Graduate in the last two years.
+References are required from applicants who are not University College Cork graduates in the last two years.
 Please supply two references, one of which should be a previous employer or supervisor of studies.

 All suitably qualified applicants will be required to attend for interview.